batoxpr/introtoim/Assignment 7: Analog Sensor.md

 ![image](https://github.com/batoxpr/introtoim/blob/a99fa049b9a06362589a6eeb48a2d4dbc7160428/assets/assignment%207_2.PNG)

-In the loop section of the code, I first declared the potMeasure integer, which will be the value coming from the A5 analog input.
+In the loop section of the code, I first declared the potMeasure, which would read the value coming from the A5 analog input.

-After then, I used the If and Else If conditionals to construct the code.
-Using the DigitalWrite, I assigned High/Low states to the LEDsr relative to the potMeasure value.
+After that, I used the If and Else If conditionals to construct the code.
+Using the DigitalWrite function, I assigned High/Low states to the LEDs relative to the potMeasure value.
 As described previously, First LED is lit when the potMeasure value is below 256.
 Then second LED lights up as the value exceeds 256. third one as it reaches 512, and the fourth one on above 768.

 ![image](https://github.com/batoxpr/introtoim/blob/dec963ddd85c4fec0989ee39452b2d8ac61a804b/assets/assignment%207.PNG)